Chizuchizu/shipping_2/README.md

 ### Features

-Since there is no data for days when there was no trade, I have added such data that such days would also be zero.
-(Adding it increased the score compared to not adding it.)
+Since there is no data for days when there was no trade, I have added such data that such days would also be zero. ( Adding it increased the score compared to not adding it.)

 I didn't do features engineering just to prepare the data.

 ### Modeling

 I did the modeling based on prophet.

-We made a "logistic" prediction because the corona can cause the trend to be negative.
+I made a "logistic" prediction because the corona can cause the trend to be negative.
 See the parameters for details.

 The discussion I referred to ↓ https://github.com/facebook/prophet/issues/1668

 ```
 params = {